adamtow/cronios/documentation.md

 Set this if you want a sound to accompany the notification.

 >**What about custom sounds?**
 Unfortunately, the **Play Sound** action requires Shortcuts to be in the foreground to play the audio.
-So, for the time being, Cronios cannot play custom sounds for when your shortcuts run.
+So, for the time being, Cronios cannot play custom sounds when your shortcuts run.

 ### Use Fuzzy *️⃣ Evaluation
 Sets new cron jobs to evaluate their schedules using the Fuzzy *️⃣ algorithm.
 Fuzzy *️⃣ executes a cron job once per unique matched schedule.
 See the [section on Fuzzy *️⃣ for more details](#fuzzy-star).

 ### Notify Shortcut
 Sends the [Cronios Dictionary](#notify-shortcut-cronios-dictionary) as input to the shortcut.

+### Lock Detection
+Check this to prevent shortcuts from running when the device screen brightness is set to 0.
+Cronios considers this to mean that the device is locked.

+>Since there is no direct way to determine whether the device is locked, Cronios checks the screen brightness.
+If you routinely use your iPhone at low brightness settings and want to continue to use Cronios, be sure to set your brightness to just above 0.

+Note that the device may be locked and the screen on.
+Cronios can’t detect this case.

 <hr />